thoughtspeed/ai-learning/LLM.md

 "thoughts" -->> they’re explicit, reward‑shaped, self‑generated reasoning traces that the model learns to use as an internal tool for better prediction and more robust reasoning.
 RLP produces an explicit reasoning trace before predicting the next token - making the "why" visible and trainable

+How LMs are trained:
+a.
+Pre-training
+b.
+Post-training (supervised fine-tuning, RLHF)

 https://sloanreview.mit.edu/article/how-llms-work/